donlouie/simple-blog-crud-with-image-upload/README.md

 ## ❔ About

-Just a simple blog website where you can read articles created on the admin panel.
+Just a simple blog website where you can read and manage articles created on the admin panel.

 ## 🏗️ Built With